 Helena Moore

 Helena Moore is a highly accomplished dancer, choreographer and educator with a distinguished career spanning television, stage musicals, film, commercials, conventions and gala events.
-She took time off to travel the United States, studying with the prestigious Alvin Ailey Company, where she gained invaluable experience and inspiration.
-Upon returning to Australia, Helena joined David Atkins' Company.

 Claire Owen